 Pursue excellence in research and education with our team.

-In addition the Biostatistician III will also be responsible for:
+In additionthe Biostatistician II will also be responsible for:

 Interacts with investigators translating scientific questions into meaningful statistically testable hypotheses.
 Defines the scope of work and proposes an analytical plan with a time estimate for its completion.

-Provides statistical expertise in the design of complex experiments and studies, including research proposal development, sample size determination, randomization procedures, and plans for interim reviews and final analysis.
-Recommends appropriate statistical analyses for clinical outcomes and research questions.
+Provides statistical expertise in the design of experiments and studies, research proposal development, sample size determination, randomization procedures, and plans for interim reviews and final analysis.

-Provides a variety of complex statistical analysis for projects using appropriate statistical and computing methodologies, and assist in the interpretation and presentation of results.
+Provides a variety of statistical analysis for projects using appropriate statistical and computing methodologies, and assists in the interpretation and presentation of results.

-Summarizes and interprets analysis findings for written reports and participates in writing statistical sections of manuscripts, publications, presentations, grant applications and protocols.
-Ensures documentation and summarization of the statistical analysis results are clear, consistent and in an organized fashion.
+Participates in writing statistical sections of manuscripts, publications, grant applications and protocols.
+Ensures documentation and summarization of the statistical analyses results are clear, consistent and in an organized fashion.

-Reviews the integrity and statistical soundness of all studies involving human subjects or animals, by participating and advising Research Review Committees, Institutional Review Boards and Institutional Animal Care and Use Committees.
+Reviews the integrity and statistical soundness of all studies involving human subjects or animals, by participating and advising Research Review Committees, Institutional Review Boards and Institutional Animal Care and User Committees.

 Participates in professional meetings to assure positive representation at local, national and international levels.

 Educates others about biostatistics and bioinformatics through mentoring of and teaching colleagues, investigators, fellows, and graduate students.
-Be capable of organizing and teaching formal biostatistics courses, inter-disciplinary courses, continuing education courses, and seminars.
+Organizes and teaches formal biostatistics courses, inter-disciplinary courses, continuing education courses, and seminars.